128technology/docs/docs/concepts_metadata.md

 ### Packet Fragmentation

-When a fragmented packet is presented to a SVR Router, the packet is reassembled prior to processing.
-When transmitting packets between SSRs that are larger than MTU, whether by introduction of metadata, HMAC or encryption (i.e., the insertion of additional bytes to an existing packet), those packets are transmitted as individual smaller packets.
-Each resulting "fragment" is into an IP packet with 5-tuples that match the corresponding session.
+When a fragmented packet is presented to an SVR Router, the packet is reassembled prior to processing.
+When transmitting packets between SSRs that are larger than MTU, whether by introduction of metadata, HMAC, or encryption (i.e., the insertion of additional bytes to an existing packet), those packets are transmitted as individual smaller packets; they are "fragmented".
+Each resulting fragment is converted into an IP packet with 5-tuples that match the corresponding session.
 When HMAC is used (time-based or static), a signature is created for the entire packet and appended to the last fragment.
-Each "fragment" has metadata inserted that clearly identifies the fragment to the SSR peer.
+Each fragment has metadata inserted that clearly identifies the fragment to the SSR peer.

 Ladder Diagram Fragmented Packets:
 ```